In order to guarantee the best translation quality, Black Kite follows a set of best practices described below.

 The quality of a professional translation can be measured using objective linguistic criteria, such as whether it adheres to basic rules for grammar and spelling.
 However, the spelling and grammar checking functions in text processors are never fail-safe.
 Consequently, I subject all of my English to Dutch translations to an additional round of editing.

 I use the QA-tool Verifika to automatically check the translation for QA-items, including consistent use of terminology as stipulated by project or client specifications and accurate transposition of numerical data from source to target.

 I deliver an accurate and well-researched translation.
 In case of doubt, I'm not shy to ask the client for clarification.

 CAT tools or Computer Aided Translation tools improve translation project turnaround times and ensure consistent terminology use within a text.
-I have used memoQ Translator Pro for several years now and am a Level 1 certified memoQ translator.
+I have used memoQ Translator Pro for several years now and am Level 1 certified.

 When translating, I draw from my hands-on experience and the specialist knowledge I gained during my training (see my summarized CV).
 I also consult general and specialised technical dictionaries, monolingual and bilingual glossaries, corporate glossaries and specialised translation forums.